Work Environment

 Realists like to find practical solutions to problems using tools, technology and skilled work.
 Realists usually prefer to be active in their work environment, often do most of their work alone, and enjoy taking decisive action with a minimum amount of discussion and paperwork.

-Entry - Fashion Stylist
+Entry / Progression - Fashion Stylist

-Most fashion Stylist/ designers enter the industry after a degree or diploma in Beauty/ Fashion Design.
+Most fashion stylist/designers enter the industry after a degree or diploma in Beauty/Fashion Design.
 Most design courses give students the chance to specialise in a selected fashion area, such as menswear or leisurewear.

 3rd level courses are typically 3-4 years.
 Alternative entry routes are possible for very talented individuals, whether by producing and selling your own work or pursuing an entry level position at a fashion house, such as an apprenticeship, but you will be competing with graduates of Fashion Design courses for these positions.

-There are many entry routes into Beauty, Textile craft design.
+There are many entry routes into beauty, textile craft design.
 However, most take formal training courses up to diploma or degree level.

 Applicants for craft and design courses are usually required to submit a portfolio of work via CAO.

-Developing your craft business increasingly involves skills in Digital media marketing.
-Building your brand and showcasing your work are key:
+Developing your craft business increasingly involves skills in digital media marketing.
+Building your brand and showcasing your work are key.

-Design & Crafts council Business & Guidance support
+Design & Crafts Council Business & guidance support

 Local Enterprise Offices Business mentoring

-Local Partnership Eneterprise Business development
+Local Partnership Enterprise Business development

-Design Skillnet Network CPD and support
+Design Skillnet Network CPD and support.

 Pay & Salary - Fashion Stylist